maticnetwork/heimdall/bridge/README.md

 In order to process the events emitted by the chains, bridge module uses `processor` component, which is responsible for processing the events emitted by the chains.
 For example `processor/clerk.go` is responsible for processing the events related to clerk module, `processor/staking.go` is responsible for processing the events related to staking module and so on.

-Other components of the bridge module includes `queue` which is used for queuing the messages between listner and processors, `broadcaster` which is responsible for broadcasting the messages to the heimdall chain.
+Other components of the bridge module includes `queue` which is used for queuing the messages between listener and processors, `broadcaster` which is responsible for broadcasting the messages to the heimdall chain.

 Polygon PoS bridge provides a bridging mechanism that is near-instant, low-cost, and quite flexible.